danielleaop/bc17-w4d2-project-danielle/README.md

 ## Endpoints

 Use Postman (or other API testing applications) to test the endpoints.

 --use a GET request with "localhost:3000/activities" to read all activities logged

 --use a POST request with "localhost:3000/activities" to create a new activity, typing your activity name and other properties in the body

 --use a PUT request with "localhost:3000/activities" to update an existing activity with your specific ID, typing your updated properties in the body

+--use a DELETE request with "localhost:3000/activities" to remove an existing activity with your specific ID